XRPL-Labs/dev.to-Tutorials-Blogs/XUMM/How to use the XUMM SDK in NodeJS.md

 ```
 _Please change the destination account to an account that you own (remember to use your destination tag if this is required), or if you wish, you can test by sending a small amount of XRP to the XRPL Labs team by using the account in the example. _

-If we use the user token we received from our previously signed payload and use that in our code, you will see your sign request popping up on your phone.
+If we use the user token we received from our previously signed payload and use that in our code, you will see your sign request popping up on your smartphone.
 Well done!

 {% gist https://gist.github.com/WietseWind/7f04966c444909649ca43332671fc6d5 file=index.js %}